dibgerge/ml-coursera-python-assignments/README.md

 ![](machinelearning.jpg)

-This repositry contains the python versions of the programming assignments for the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
+This repository contains the Python versions of the programming assignments for the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
 This is perhaps the most popular introductory online machine learning class.
 In addition to being popular, it is also one of the best Machine learning classes any interested student can take to get started with machine learning.
 An unfortunate aspect of this class is that the programming assignments are in MATLAB or OCTAVE, probably because this class was made before python became the go-to language in machine learning.

 The Python machine learning ecosystem has grown exponentially in the past few years, and is still gaining momentum.
 I suspect that many students who want to get started with their machine learning journey would like to start it with Python also.
 It is for those reasons I have decided to re-write all the programming assignments in Python, so students can get acquainted with its ecosystem from the start of their learning journey.